craigkai/craigkai.github.io/source/_posts/volleyhub.md

 ### svelte 5 and sveltekit

 [Svelte](https://svelte.dev/) is amazing, and working with Svelte 5 has felt really good!
-Swicthing to runes was actually very straightforward and along the way I feel I've learned some better practices as far as reactivity in the frontend goes.
+Switching to runes was actually very straightforward and along the way I feel I've learned some better practices as far as reactivity in the frontend goes.

 ## The results